stainawarijar/BlockMaker/README.md

     - Choose modifications for amino acid residues:
         - Cysteine treatment.
         - Methionine oxidation (one extra oxygen atom per M residue).
         - Stable isotope labeling with carbon-13 and nitrogen-15.
-When an amino acid is checked, all corresponding residues are fully labeled (i.e., all carbons are C-13 and all nitrogens are N-15).
+When an amino acid is checked, all corresponding residues are assumed to be fully labeled (i.e., all carbons are C-13 and all nitrogens are N-15).

 The table lists all block names and their corresponding sequences.
 When a peptide sequence is added to the table, a block name is generated automatically based on the first four letters of the sequence.
 If this results in a duplicate block name, a suffix ("_b", "_c", etc.) is added.
-All entries in the table can be edited via double-clicking, allowing you to specify your own block names or correct a sequence.
-You can delete selected or all rows from the table by clicking the corresponding buttons.
+All entries in the table can be edited via double-clicking, allowing you to specify your own block names or to correct a sequence.
+By clicking the corresponding buttons, you can delete either a selection of entries or all of them.

-The **"Generate block files"** button does exactly what it says.
-It will create block files based on the sequences and modifications specified in the table.
+The **"Generate block files"** will create block files based on the sequences and modifications specified in the table.
 Ensure all desired modifications and sequences are correctly entered before clicking this button.